 The Multiemployer Pension Reform Act of 2014 ("MPRA") added an additional funding status category - critical and declining.
-This is the third Plan Year that the Plan's actuary has determined the Plan as being in critical and declining status.
-It is in critical and declining status for the Plan Year beginning July 1, 2017 due to the following reasons.
+This is the fourth Plan Year that the Plan's actuary has determined the Plan to be in critical and declining status.
+It is in critical and declining status for the Plan Year beginning July 1, 2018 due to the following reasons.
 Note that any single reason by itself is sufficient to result in the Plan being certified as being in critical and declining status.

-- ➤ The Plan is in critical status and is projected to be insolvent within the next 14 years. - ➤ The Plan is in critical status, is projected to become insolvent within the next 19 years and the ratio of its inactive participants to active participants is at least 2 to 1. - ➤ The Plan is in critical status, is projected to become insolvent within the next 19 years and the funded percentage of the Plan is less than 80%.
+• The Plan is in critical status and is projected to be insolvent within 15 years.

+- The Plan is in critical status, is projected to become insolvent within 20 years and the ratio of its inactive participants to active participants is at least 2 to 1. - The Plan is in critical status, is projected to become insolvent in 20 years and the funded percentage of the Plan is less than 80%.